-As always, I welcome discussion in the comments below.
+As always, I welcome discussion in the comments below or on Hacker News.
 Feel free to ask questions, share your thoughts, or let me know of some research you would like to share.

 - Emma Strubell, Ananya Ganesh & Andrew McCallum, Energy and Policy Considerations for Deep Learning in NLP, in: Annual Meeting of the Association for Computational Linguistics (ACL short), 2019.